sdneon/LDraw_Model_Viewer/README.md

   * Basically figure out how to setup and run one for yourself.
   * Allow it to generate data for embed into prior portable viewer.

+**2024 Update**
+Am trying to pack it into a single Executable less data files for easier usage.
+* Phase 1 (done): include the node module dependencies, so user won't have to find (old, compatible versions) & download them on their own.
+* Phase 2 (mostly done): Use my Node.JS 22.x+ to run all dependencies bundled within, so no longer need the messy node_modules folder (with countless little files).
+  * Also patched server and viewer to fix edge cases of missing parts.
+Viewer somehow needs to internally retry after requesting and receiving missing parts from server.
+* Phase 3 (work in progress): Pack into a Node.JS SEA Single Executable Application, less data files and config.
+  * Will need to add a config file or commandline option overrides to access PORT and data library path settings.
+Since server scripts will now be embedded and untouchble with the SEA.
+  * SEA means no scripts files including node_modules needed.
+All are embedded within the .EXE for easy use.

 # How ldraw-visualizer works
 First, a primer on how ldraw-visualizer works on [LDraw.org](https://www.ldraw.org/parts/tools/ldraw-model-viewer.html)].
 `Server <-> Viewer in browser <- your disk`